 Eight Ways to Teach Children About Investing

-For high-net-worth families, it makes sense to spend time and money on financial education to prepare kids to manage their inheritance, said Wolberg.
+It is wise for high-net-worth families to invest some time and money on financial education to prepare kids to manage their inheritance, said Damaryan.

-Additionally, learning how to invest at an early age is important for children from all backgrounds.
+Additionally, learning how to invest at an early age is important for children of all backgrounds.
 Depending on the age of your children, here are eight options to get them ready to invest:

 1. Teach Them Budgeting 101